IhebAI/Mlops-Text-Summarizer/README.md

 6. **Prediction Service:** To make our model accessible, we set up an API using FastAPI.
 This API includes a `/train` endpoint to start the training process and a `/predict` endpoint for generating summaries.
 This setup allows us to easily integrate the summarization functionality into various applications and services.

-7. **Model Saving and Loading:** Finally, we save the fine-tuned model and its tokenizer for future use.
-This ensures that the model can be reloaded and used without needing to retrain it.

 ## Technologies Used